VelislavKarastoychev/euriklis-sortlib/DOCUMENTATION.md

 sorted with js sort for 0.0035141040372848524 seconds.
 ```

-The instance method can be used when the algorithm property will be set to "selection sort".
+The instance method can be used when the algorithm property is set to "selection sort".

 ```js
 import SortLib from "@euriklis/sortlib";